HirokiHamaguchi/scipy-issue-about-l-bfgs-b/profiling-and-benchmarking/README.md

 What we have observed is mainly the following three points:

-- On this machine, the tested OpenBLAS configuration exhibits a threading crossover around $n=10^4$; no comparable crossover was observed with the tested MKL configuration.
+- On this machine, the tested OpenBLAS configuration exhibits a threading crossover around $n=10^4$.
+No comparable crossover was observed with the tested MKL configuration.
 - Independently of that crossover, single-threaded profiles show that the box-constrained subspace routines `subsm` and `formk` dominate the common solver-side CPU cost.
 - For unconstrained problems, we can confirm that using the standard L-BFGS two-loop recursion can reduce the elapsed time.